Women's National Basketball Association: Regular season

-Teams hold training camps in May.
-Training camps allow the coaching staff to prepare the players for the regular season and determine the 12-woman roster with which they will begin the regular season.
+Teams hold training camps in May that allow the coaching staff to prepare the players for the regular season and determine the 12-woman roster with which they will begin the regular season.
 After training camp, a series of preseason exhibition games are held.

 The WNBA regular season begins in May.
-Come 2023 during the regular season, each team will play 40 games, 20 each of home & away.
+In 2023 and 2024, each team played 40 regular-season games, 20 each home and away.
+With the Golden State Valkyries joining the league in 2025, the regular season expanded to 44 games.
 As in the NBA, each team hosts and visits every other team at least once every season.

 During years in which the Summer Olympics are held, the WNBA takes a month off in the middle of the season to allow players to practice and compete with their respective national teams.
 During years in which the FIBA World Cup is held, the WNBA either takes a break for the World Cup or ends its season early, depending on the scheduling of the World Cup.

-WNBA Commissioner's Cup
+Commissioner's Cup

 The 2020 season was planned to be the first for the Commissioner's Cup, an in-season tournament.
 Each team's first home and away games against each of its conference opponents, all of which were to be played in the first half of the season, were designated as Cup games.
 After each team played its 10 Cup games, the top team in each conference's Cup standings would advance to the Commissioner's Cup Final, a single match held in August.
 The COVID-19 pandemic caused the tournament to be scrapped for the time being; the tournament instead launched in 2021 under the originally announced format.

+The format was changed for the 2024 season.
+Each team now plays only one Commissioner's Cup game against each team in its conference, with either two or three games at home and the remainder away.
+All games in the first half of June are Cup contests.
+The Cup final, which remains a single game featuring the top teams in each conference's Cup standings, is now held near the end of June or at the start of July.
+Under both formats, all Cup games except the final count as regular-season games.